ChicagoWorldcon/wellington/README.md

 # Con specific mailer configuration
 MAINTAINER_EMAIL=your.name@conzealand.nz

 # Con specific configuration.
-WORLDCON_CITY is used to designate a con-specific file for I18n text.
 MEMBER_SERVICES_EMAIL=registrations@conzealand.nz

-WORLDCON_THEME=chicago
-WORLDCON_CONTACT=chicago
-WORLDCON_CITY=chicago
-WORLDCON_NUMBER=80
+# WORLDCON_NUMBER is used to designate a con-specific configuration (the set of available ones can be found in `config/convention_details/*.rb*`)
+WORLDCON_NUMBER=worldcon80

 # Reporting, if you don't set these they don't send
 NOMINATION_REPORTS_EMAIL=hugo-help@conzealand.nz